 Many families will use a flexible spending account (FSA) or health savings account (HSA) to pay for part or all of the midwifery care.
 Cash, check, credit card, or benefits card are all accepted.

-For clients on Badgercare, I charge a flat fee of $900 for items I cannot bill insurance for.
+For clients on Badgercare, I charge $900 or less for items I cannot bill insurance for.
 I encourage all prospective clients to discuss their financial status and obligations to determine what they are able to pay for midwifery care.
 No one will be turned away due to lack of funds.